 A withdrawal is defined as canceling your entire enrollment within a particular semester.
 If you withdraw, you are no longer associated with the university.
 A drop is defined as canceling registration of an individual course or courses while maintaining enrollment in at least one course.
 Withdrawing has an effect on your financial aid, for both the current and future semesters, and on your academic progress which could result in your dismissal from the university.

 Caution: Withdrawing may significantly impact your financial aid!
 Check with the financial aid office before you withdraw.

-If you wish to withdraw, you must contact the appropriate office below to initiate the process.
+Undergraduate and School of Professional Studies students must contact the appropriate office below to initiate the process:

 A withdrawal affects both a student’s bill as well as any financial aid the student may have received.
 Students may or may not be eligible for a refund or a reduction of charges based upon the date of the withdrawal.
 The refund schedule defines the amount of tuition and fees (if any) to be refunded based on the date of withdrawal.
 A separate Return of Title IV calculation must be processed on any financial aid the student has received and may result in the student having a balance with the University after withdrawing.

-- A student’s withdrawal from the University will be considered as occurring the day the student turns in the withdrawal form to the Office of Student Success (for undergraduate students) or to the Office of Graduate Studies and Research (for graduate, doctorate, and professional students).
+- A student’s withdrawal from the University will be considered as occurring the day the student turns in the withdrawal form to the Office of Student Success (for undergraduate students) or to the Office of Research and Graduate Studies (for graduate, doctorate, and professional students).
 The student must obtain a signature from the appropriate office before the student’s withdrawal will be considered official.